Abdelali-Baaddi/computer-vision-pipeline/README.md

 ## License & Contact

 This repository currently has no explicit license file.
-Add a `LICENSE` MIT  to clarify reuse terms.
+`LICENSE` MIT .

 For questions or help, open an issue or contact the project owner.